villares/villares.github.io/README-EN.md

 ----

-Architect (FAU-USP, 2000) researching computer programming teaching on a visual context.
-Processing Foundation [member](https://processingfoundation.org/members), co-organizer of [Noite de Processing](https://garoa.net.br/wiki/Noite_de_Processing) at Garoa Hacker Clube.
-Teacher at Escola da Cidade architectural school and at IED-SP.
-Educator at SESC Avenida Paulista.
+Teacher, educator, visual artist and new media consultant.
+Architect (FAU-USP, 2000) with a master's degree from FEC-Unicamp (2019), researches computational art procedures and creative coding as well as computer programming teaching on a visual context.
+Processing Foundation [member](https://processingfoundation.org/members), co-organizer of [Noite de Processing](https://garoa.net.br/wiki/Noite_de_Processing) in São Paulo, started in 2016.

 ----